markwk/python4selftrackers/README.md

 ### Meta Note:

+These notes, talk slides and code samples are part of an on-going investigation at the nexus of personal data (i.e. from self-tracking, QS, service logs) and working with that data with Python (data collection, data processing, data analysis, data visualization and machine learning).

 My overall aim is to help people to gain better self-understanding and empowered self-improvement through personal data.

-This note and the underlying talks and writings are a work-in-progress.
+This is an active work-in-progress.
 See below for [Previous Versions](https://github.com/markwk/python4selftrackers#previous-versions) and [Related Writings](https://github.com/markwk/python4selftrackers#related-writings)

 ### Talk Intro: